indimail/indimail-virtualdomains/README.md

 # Source Compiling/Linking

 The steps below give instructions to build from source.
 If you need to deploy indimail-mta on multiple hosts, it is better to create a set of RPM / Deb binary packages.
 Once generated, the package/packages can be deployed on multiple hosts.
-To generate RPM packages for all components refer to [Create Local Binary Packages](.github/CREATE-Packages.md)
+To generate RPM packages for all components refer to [Create Local Binary Packages](.github/CREATE-Packages.md).
+This document contains instructions for building indimail-virtualdomains from source. indimail-virtualdomains compiles and runs on all linux distros, Arch Linux, Gentoo, FreeBSD and Mac OS X. Let me know if you want me to try it on any other OS.

 You can also use docker / podman images to deploy indimail.
 Look at the chapter [Docker / Podman Repository](#docker--podman-repository) below on how to do that.
 The big advantage of using a docker / podman image is you can save your configuration with the `docker commit ..` or `podman commit` to checkpoint your entire build and deploy the exact configuration on multiple hosts.